 Visualization: Just looking at a patient could reveal some telling criteria, including overall posture, spastic muscles, increase blood ﬂow, and more.

 Full Spine X-Rays (Spinograph): Gonstead’s sophisticated x-ray analysis located misaligned vertebra.
 The full-spine x-ray is used to determine how the vertebrae above were adapting to any subluxation below and vice versa.
 Dr. Gohl added post-x-rays to determine how the posture changed and muscles adapted after correcting subluxation over a short period of time.

 Gonstead Chiropractic Adjustments: Gonstead chiropractors use the above criteria to accurately locate subluxation.
 Many other chiropractic techniques and systems require every misaligned bone, including compensations, to be adjusted.
 However, Gonstead chiropractors only focus on the very few causative bones that were subluxated.
-This is less forceful to the patient and allows them to get better quicker.
+This specificity and precision of the adjustment is less forceful to the patient and allows them to get better quicker.

 With Gonstead’s understanding of biomechanics, he developed speciﬁc adjusting equipment to properly stabilize patients when adjusting.
 His adjustments were speciﬁc to one segment at a time.
 To protect the discs, Gonstead adjustments were done without any twisting or rotatory forces.

 Dr. Richard Gohl, DC simpliﬁed Gonstead’s biomechanics of adjusting and added post x-rays to determine how the body was changing structurally when applying the Gonstead system.
 Gohl determined that if an instrument reading shows where the subluxation is, the instrument reading should zero out after a proper adjustment.
 Both Gohl and Gonstead had clinical results that other healing professions would aspire to attain.